infinity0/msg-notes/causal/02-consistency.rst

 To simplify resends, we suggest to follow the "single-ciphertext principle" - each message is communicated as the same ciphertext for everyone, and this applies even if parts of it are encrypted to only a subset of the recipients.
-This makes it easy to detect duplicate resent messages, and also allows a member to resend a message authored by someone else, which is useful if the latter is absent.
-All members cache this ciphertext in case they have to resend it to others.
-When the message is fully-acked, the cached ciphertext may be deleted to save space.
-This should not affect security (e.g. forward secrecy) of the data, since the threat model already includes an eavesdropper that stores all ciphertext.
+This makes it easy to detect duplicate resent messages, and also enables each member to resend messages authored by someone else.

-TODO:
+For each message m, all members cache its ciphertext c in case they need to resend it to others, even if they didn't author it themselves.
+After m is fully-acked, c need never be resent again.
+However, implementations may still wish to store it for a while (at most, until when diracks(m) are themselves all fully-acked), so that they can recognise c if it is resent by others, and handle it as according to our de-duplication scheme.

-- refine auto-deletion of old ciphertext that has been full-acked (cf code)
+Caching ciphertext should not affect security (e.g. forward secrecy) of the message, since the threat model already includes an eavesdropper that permanently stores all ciphertext.

 If an entity - e.g. an XMPP server - can observe multiple recipients receiving the same ciphertext, then this links these recipients.
 Hiding this metadata is